 But… “This is impossible!”
 I growled.
 “He can’t be a fictional character.
 What about Dr. Watson?
 Does he know about this?”

-    The dog wolfed the cucumber sammiches, then said, “He’s a character too.”My head spun fast, like Linda Blair in the Exorcist without the pea soup barf.
+The dog wolfed the cucumber sammiches, then said, “He’s a character too.”Would Watson be in the market for a new Master Detective partner…like me?
 Click To Tweet

 I put my head in my paws and sobbed.
 Life as I knew it was over.
 “I suppose you’re going to tell me Sam Spade isn’t real either.”

 “I have never heard of Sam Spade,” the dog replied.
 “Say!
 Would you like to see where I inspire my master to write novels?”

 I followed him to a room with a big desk.
 As I peered closely at Doyle’s typewriter, pens, photographs and walls lined with books, I remembered the confusion I’d gone through to find Sherlock Holmes.
 “I tried to find 221B Baker Street,” I told Fergus.
 “I found a pub and a museum with his name on the front.”